-The net profit of the Group decreased by 58.7% from approximately US\$25.9 million for the year ended December 31, 2022 to approximately US\$10.7 million for the year ended December 31, 2023.
-The net profit margin of the Group for the year ended December 31, 2023 was 4.1%, compared to 10.3% for the year ended December 31, 2022.
-The lower net profit and net profit margin compared to the year ended December 31, 2022 was primarily effected by (i) revenue decrease of a relatively lower net profit margin contributed by the Group's drug discovery business due to the weak global investment and financing environment; and (ii) the increase of operating expenses and depreciation and other overhead associated with newly established preclinical business as well as facilities that recently started operation in relation to significant investments made in China.
+The Group recorded net profit of approximately US\$0.6 million for the year ended December 31, 2024, as compared to net profit of approximately US\$10.7 million for the year ended December 31, 2023.
+The Group recorded net profit margin of 0.2% for the year ended December 31, 2024, as compared to net profit margin of 4.1% for the year ended December 31, 2023.
+The lower net profit and net profit margin compared to the year ended December 31, 2023 was mainly attributable to the decrease of revenue generated from drug development and drug discovery business which was negatively affected by the weak global investment and financing environment in the biopharmaceutical field, and the increase of operating expenses and depreciation and other overhead associated with newly established and acquired business.